x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 This would make it impossible for the error summary to accurately link to the first check box or radio button without repeating the logic --- an approach that's going to lead to bugs when it's updated in one place but not the other.

-Instead, we have to help the error summary by 'marking' the field we want the error summary to link to with `link_error: true`.
+Instead, we have to help the error summary by 'marking' the field we want the error summary to link to with `link_errors: true`.
 This overrides the ID generation so the link in the error summary will match it.

 ```ruby
 f.govuk_radio_buttons_fieldset(:close_ticket)) do